OneIT governance aims to:

 - Advocates for necessary domain-specific IT resource allocations

-Strategy Team: receives recommendations and aligns strategies across councils.
-Members are primarily council leaders.
+This team, primarily comprised of council leaders, receives recommendations and aligns strategies across councils.

 - Prioritize activities across councils